How To Set Your Group Therapy Rates

 Group Therapy Rates Calculator

 You can use the calculator below to help you determine the best rate(s) for your group therapy sessions.
 You can slide each of the numbers around in order to easily manipulate things.
+Use it to play with different rate scenarios and see which aligns best with their financial goals and group value.
 I think it is best to practice running different rates to see which rate will actually help you feel super excited about running a group.

 How Do I Fill My Groups?

-There are a few good consultants listed below that help therapists do exactly this.
-I know, like and trust these consultants.
-Of course, I am one of those consultants and would love to schedule a 15-minute exploration meeting to see if I would actually be able to help you meet your goals.
+Here are a few trusted consultants (including myself) who specialize in helping therapists fill their groups effectively.
+I would love to schedule a 15-minute exploration meeting to see if I would actually be able to help you meet your goals.
 This consultation work is my bread and butter, and I get excited to help therapists learn how to make good money running groups.

 My ideal consultation clients are therapists that want to run therapy groups and need help learning how to convert individual clients into group members.